Skip to main content

 This will require the collaborator to have Owner or a custom role with Manage collaborators enabled.

-Use case 2: People Team
+Use case 2: Equity Plan Manager

 Would like to have Read and Write access to all stakeholder data, but restricted access to investor transactions and the cap table.